shivlal1/Calendar-Application/README.md

 - **PrintCommandTest.java**: Verifies functionalities for printing events or schedules.
 - **ExportCommandTest.java**: Ensures correctness of event export functionalities.
 - **CopyCommandTest.java**: Ensures the correctness of event copy functionalities.
+- **CalendarControllerTest.java**: Ensures the correctness of the Calendar controller.

 #### utils/
 - **CalendarCsvExport.java**: Tests functionalities related to exporting the calendar to csv.